Whiteknight/ParserObjects/docs/v6/parsers_core.md

 Like the `List()` parser, `NonGreedyList()` parser also takes optional **separator**, **minimum** and **maximum** parameters.

 The `NonGreedyList` implementation provides a backtracking behavior.
 It will attempt to continue the parse by matching zero items.
-If the parse fails, it will match one item and attempt again, if that fails it will match a second item and attempt again, etc. Performance can be negatively impacted if the NonGreedyList has to make many such attempts and backtracks.
+If the continuation parse fails, it will match one item and attempt again, if that fails it will match a second item and attempt again, etc. Performance can be negatively impacted if the NonGreedyList has to make many such attempts for long lists.

 ### Optional Parser